COVID-19 Information Center

 Student Health Center at the Round Rock Campus

 Faculty, staff, and students can call (512) 245-2161 and select option 2 to schedule a COVID-19 PCR test in the Student Health Center in Round Rock.
 Tests are sent to Clinical Pathology Laboratories (CPL) for analysis.
 Results will be sent to the patient through the patient portal.
-At-home rapid antigen tests are available for purchase.

 Symptoms of COVID-19